mixxxdj/mixxx/source/chapters/user_interface.rst

 * **While playing**: The Cue point is set via :ref:`interface-play-pause`.
-  A right-click on the button places a Cue point at the current play position on the track, and a Cue marker appears on the waveforms.
+  A right-click on the button places a Cue point at the current play position on the track, and a :ref:`Cue marker <interface-waveform>` appears on the waveforms.

-* **While stopped**: Clicking on the Cue button places a :term:`Cue point <cue>` at the current play position on the track, and a :ref:`Cue marker <interface-waveform>` appears on the waveforms.
+* **While stopped**: Clicking on the Cue button places a Cue point at the current play position on the track, and a Cue marker appears on the waveforms.
   The existing cue point will be replaced.

 Every track has a Cue point, by default on its beginning.
-Unless with :ref:`Hotcues <interface-hotcues>`, you cant delete, but only move Cue points.
+Unlike with :ref:`Hotcues <interface-hotcues>`, you can't delete, but only move Cue points.

 Using Cue Modes
 ^^^^^^^^^^^^^^^